На русском языке

 \nabla _{\sigma }F_{{\mu \nu }}+\nabla _{\mu }F_{{\nu \sigma }}+\nabla _{\nu }F_{{\sigma \mu }}={\frac {\partial F_{{\mu \nu }}}{\partial x^{\sigma }}}+{\frac {\partial F_{{\nu \sigma }}}{\partial x^{\mu }}}+{\frac {\partial F_{{\sigma \mu }}}{\partial x^{\nu }}}=0.

-The gauge conditions of the four-potentials of the general field components are as follows:
+Gauge conditions of four-potentials of general field components have the form:

 ~\nabla ^{\mu }s_{{\mu }}=0.